 Bonus: the grid wire just so happens to lie flat for storage.
 Bags of garden supplies now go here.

-Finally, I got the idea of a drop-in / tip-up shelf to fit the bottom frame, so it could hold even more stuff (and I could take it out if needed).
+Finally, I got the idea of a drop-in / tip-up shelf to fit the bottom frame, so it could hold even more stuff (and be taken out if needed).
 I basically used off-cuts pinned to a backing bar, dropped in place.
 It looks like a xylophone, but it gives room to the shovels and stuff at the left.
 Brilliant, and practical.

 Finishing the cabin